docksal/docksal/docs/content/service/db/settings.md

 Remember to run `fin project start` (`fin p start`) to apply the configuration.

 {{% notice warning %}}
 Different MySQL versions may not be fully compatible.
-A complete `db` service reset (`fin project reset db`) might be necessary followed by a DB re-import.
+A complete `mysql` service reset (`fin project reset mysql`) might be necessary followed by a DB re-import.
 {{% /notice %}}